Expert group analyses THC limits in road traffic

 Possible changes in traffic law and their impact on society

-These potential changes to traffic law could have a long-term impact not only on the way laws are designed and applied, but also on how society perceives and treats drug use and road safety.
+These potential changes in traffic law could have a long-term impact not only on the way laws are designed and applied, but also on how society perceives and treats drug use and road safety.

 Statements from road safety experts and lawyers

-Opinions of affected persons and activists
+Opinions of those affected and activists

 The debate about THC limits in road traffic in Germany and the associated legal adjustments touch on a variety of aspects - from road safety to medical needs and civil liberties.
 The establishment of the expert group and the review of the existing laws offer a unique opportunity to rethink and, if necessary, adapt the current regulations in order to bring them into line with the latest scientific findings and social views.

 The expert opinions, whether from the field of road safety, law or from those directly affected, clearly show that a differentiated approach is necessary in order to achieve the goals of road safety and justice in equal measure.
-It is particularly important to emphasize that scientific data and personal experience should be considered together in order to design a fair and effective regulation.
+It is particularly important to emphasise that scientific data and personal experience should be considered together in order to design a fair and effective regulation.

-In conclusion, the discussions and findings of the expert group will be important not only for Germany, but also internationally, as they offer new perspectives on the link between cannabis use and road safety.
+In conclusion, the discussions and the results of the expert group will be important not only for Germany, but also internationally, as they offer new perspectives on the link between cannabis use and road safety.
 It is to be hoped that future developments will lead to a fairer and safer traffic environment.

 Niklas Bergmann, Fachautor